emresindir/dotnet-remover/README.md

 # dotnet-remover
-This is a bash script for removes specified dotnet sdk and runtimes from the macOS system.
+Dotnet Remover is a bash script for removes specified dotnet sdk and runtimes from the macOS system.

 Instructuons:
   First argument is component of the dotnet distribution.
 Accepted values [sdk, runtime]